Updated on June 21, 2023

-Redis, including its affiliates and subsidiaries (“Redis”) is committed to the highest standards of legal and ethical business conduct.
+Redis Ltd., including its affiliates and subsidiaries (“Redis”) is committed to the highest standards of legal and ethical business conduct.
 Redis expects its partners, vendors, suppliers, service providers and subcontractors, and their respective employees, agents, and representatives (collectively, “Suppliers”) to share the same commitment.
-This Code of Business Conduct and Ethics for Partners and Suppliers (this “Code“) serves as a source of guiding principles and summarizes the ethical standards of conduct that we require of our Suppliers.
+This Supplier Code of Business Conduct and Ethics (this “Policy“) serves as a source of guiding principles and summarizes the ethical standards of conduct that we require of our Suppliers.

-This Code is not intended to cover every possible situation that may give rise to an ethical or legal concern, but is intended to promote:
+This Policy is not intended to cover every possible situation that may give rise to an ethical or legal concern, but is intended to promote:

-Suppliers are expected to review, understand, and comply with the policies set forth in this Code.
-The Code should be viewed as the minimum standards that we expect from our Suppliers and is not intended to reduce, replace, or limit any other legal or contractual obligations that you have to Redis or otherwise.
-Any questions about this Code or the appropriate course of conduct in a particular situation should be directed to Redis’s Office of Compliance Enforcement at email@example.com.
+Suppliers are expected to review, understand, and comply with this Policy.
+The Policy should be viewed as the minimum standards that we expect from our Suppliers and is not intended to reduce, replace, or limit any other legal or contractual obligations that you have to Redis or otherwise.
+Any questions about this Policy or the appropriate course of conduct in a particular situation should be directed to Redis Legal at firstname.lastname@example.org.

 Suppliers are responsible for the accurate and complete reporting of financial information with respect to the provision of goods or services to Redis.
 Financial information submitted to Redis, government agencies, or the general public must be full, fair, accurate, timely and understandable.
 All agreements with Redis should be in writing and executed by a Supplier representative with appropriate authority.

-This Code does not prohibit normal, appropriate, and modest hospitality to or from third parties in the course of a business relationship that are designed to build goodwill among business partners.
-However, Suppliers must not give or accept gifts where doing so would create a conflict of interest, or violate any U.S. or foreign laws, including, but not limited to, the United States Foreign Corrupt Practices Act, the United Kingdom Bribery Act of 2010, the United States Travel Act, Title 18 of the United States Code section 201 and all local anti-bribery, anti-corruption or anti-money laundering laws that may be applicable.
-Suppliers should adopt internal policies and procedures to ensure no payments or gifts are offered, made, requested, or received that are inconsistent with this Code.
+This Policy does not prohibit normal, appropriate, and modest hospitality to or from third parties during the course of a business relationship designed to build goodwill among business partners.
+However, Suppliers must not give or accept gifts, gratuities, or hospitality where doing so would create a conflict of interest, or violate any U.S. or foreign laws, including, but not limited to, the United States Foreign Corrupt Practices Act, the United Kingdom Bribery Act of 2010, the United States Travel Act, Title 18 of the United States Policy section 201 and all local anti-bribery, anti-corruption or anti-money laundering laws that may be applicable.
+Suppliers should adopt internal policies and procedures to ensure no payments or gifts are offered, made, requested, or received that are inconsistent with this Policy.